VIVO-DE/VIVO-KDSF-Integration/README.md

-# kdsf-mapping
+# kdsf-alignment
-Mapping of the KDSF Ontology on existing Ontologies used in VIVO.
+KDSF Ontology on existing Ontologies used in VIVO.